-On September 10, 1942 one of eleven Betty bombers from the Misawa Kokutai that took off from Vunakanau Airfield near Rabaul at 7:40am on a bombing mission against Guadalcanal.
-The formation passed Shortland at 9:20am and went on alert over the Russel Islands at 10:40am.
+On September 10, 1942 at 7:40am took off from Vunakanau Airfield near Rabaul piloted by Lt.
+Yatuka Iizuka as one of eleven Bettys on a bombing mission against Guadalcanal.
+At 9:20am the formation passed Shortland and went on alert at 10:40am over the Russel Islands.

-Over Guadalcanal, the formation released their bombs at roughly 11:10am.
-Five minutes later, the formation was intercepted by F4F Wildcats from VMF-223.
-During the combat, the left engine of this bomber was damaged, causing it to loose power.
+At roughly 11:10am over Guadalcanal, the formation dropped their bombs.
+Five minutes later, intercepted by F4F Wildcats from Marine Fighting Squadron 223 (VMF-223).
+During the combat, this bomber was damaged in the left engine, causing it to loose power.

-At roughly noon, ditched or force landed into the shallow water of a mangrove swamp on the northwestern coast of New Georgia, near Menakasapa village.
+At roughly noon, ditched or force landed into the shallow water of a mangrove swamp near Menakasapa village on the northwestern coast of New Georgia.
 Six of the crew survived the force landing.
 The fate of the seventh crew member is unknown, he either died during the air combat over Guadalcanal or during the landing.
 When this bomber failed to return to base, it was officially declared missing and the crew listed as dead.

 Fates of the Crew

-The prisoners were turned over to a coastwatcher and transported to Guadalcanal where they were detained and interrogated.
-Ultimate fate unknown, but presumed to to have survived the war in captivity and were repatriated to Japan after the war.
+The surviving crew members were captured by locals with a patrol from Gizo.
+The Japanese were captured with two 7.7 machine guns from the aircraft, four ammunition drums, equipment and papers.
+The prisoners were turned over to a coastwatcher then transported to Guadalcanal where they were detained and interrogated.
+Ultimate fate unknown, but presumed to to have survived the Pacific War in captivity then were repatriated to Japan.
 Postwar, none of the crew members are known to have enrolled in the Cyu-ko Kai (medium bomber association).

-The wreckage of this bomber was known since the crew were captured.
-After the American occupation of New Georgia, this bomber was investigated by U. S. Army Technical Air Intelligence Unit (ATIU) and dataplates were salvaged.
+This Betty force ditched or force landed into the shallow water of a mangrove swamp near Menakasapa village on the northwestern coast of New Georgia.
+The presence of this bomber was known when the crew were captured.
+After the American occupation of New Georgia, this bomber was investigated by Allied Technical Intelligence Unit (ATIU) and dataplates were removed for identification purposes.